aisandler/marketing-calendar-saas/USER_GUIDE.md

 # User Guide: Marketing Calendar SaaS

 Welcome to the Marketing Calendar SaaS application!
-This guide will help you navigate and use the application effectively to manage your marketing activities, briefs, resources, and tradeshows.
+This guide will help you navigate and use the application effectively to manage your marketing activities, briefs, resources, and campaigns.

 ![Marketing Calendar](https://i.imgur.com/JKgXPpL.png)